outofmbufs/tokenizer/README.md

 The input can also be None; `tokens()` can take optional input parameters instead, and `string_to_tokens()` works directly on a supplied string.

-The most common/simplest code uses the tokens() method which returns (generates) a sequence of Token objects from the input at initialization time:
+The most common/simplest code uses the tokens() method which returns (generates) a sequence of Token objects from the input specified at initialization time:

     with open('example-input', 'r') as f:
         for token in Tokenizer(rule_suite, f).tokens():